Advice Column Question: How do I hate Christmas less? Ya know?

 I try to surround myself with people I like.

 I take breaks.
 I hide out.

 I let friends do nice things for me and I try to do nice things for my friends.

 You’ve had many little traumas over your life and Christmas is the week that asks you to unwrap them in front of your loved ones.

 This doesn’t mean you have to be a bummer to everyone around you.
 Just sink into your quietness, treat yourself like you have the flu, move slowly, and whenever you get the spazzy, ringing in your ears stop whatever you’re doing, go into a room, turn off the lights, lie down and rock.

 My family is upstairs, they are good people and I’m very lucky to have them.
 But I’m still holding back tears throughout the day.
 I can’t even say why.

 So tonight I came down to my room, opened my computer and wrote you back.
-Thank you by the way; for reminding me I’m not alone in the un-nameable sadness.
+Thank you for reminding me I’m not alone in the un-nameable sadness.
 And we don’t need to find a name for it, or have an excuse or reason for its being here.
-The darkest night of the year is upon us, let’s huddle up and cozy in and then when we can do it- go outside and look at all the twinkly lights.
+The darkest night of the year is upon us, let’s huddle up and cozy in and then when we can do it, take a blanket- go outside and look at all the twinkly lights.